Let us introduce you to our team. We are a very friendly organisation

 they're done by a team of people'

-I joined The Butterfly Hospice Team in December 2015 following successful careers in high street banking and then into primary education, spanning 25 years.
+Bridget joined The Butterfly Hospice Trust after careers in high street banking and primary education.

 Steve has lived in the Boston area all his life, and has two children who both live locally and two grandchildren.

 Originally from a farming background, Steve started working for the Trust in April 2010 as Warehouse Manager and now looks after the charity’s estate providing a safe environment for the volunteers and patients at the hospice.

 Clair is originally from Essex, relocating to Lincolnshire in 2005 after a successful career in Customer Service and Account Management.